-The underlying premise behind Hospice care is to focus on the quality of care to patients who present with a life-limiting illness who are not expected to live more than six months instead of seeking treatment the prolong the illness or seek a medical cure.
+The underlying premise behind hospice care is to focus on the quality of care to patients who present with a life-limiting illness who are not expected to live more than six months instead of seeking treatment the prolong the condition or seek a medical cure.
 Hospice focuses on the entire person and supports the family by combining all elements of physical, psychological, and spiritual needs.
 The provision of hospice care can occur in an acute care setting; however, generally, the patients are cared for in a private residence or another residential living facility.

 Issues of Concern

 The ideal candidates for hospice are patients nearing their final weeks to months of their life and want to focus on comfort measures rather than life-prolonging treatments.
 Physicians should give strong consideration in making a hospice referral when chronically ill patients present with a decreased functional status, spend more than half their time in bed or a chair and exhibit physical and psychological distress.
 A referral is paramount when there is a progressive decline in the patient's condition; their highest priority is to feel more in control and remain at home with support to keep comfortable.

 Patients over 65 years of age or individuals younger than 65 with a long-term disability will receive coverage through Medicare Part A benefits.
 If a patient is ineligible for Medicare hospice, benefit coverage will vary depending on the individual's health insurance coverage.

 Currently, Medicare has four major qualification criteria to cover hospice services: